Best Of17 min read

 Keap

-Keap (formerly Infusionsoft, and yes, the rebrand was necessary — "Infusionsoft" always sounded vaguely like a healthcare company) is a different animal from everything else on this list.
+Keap (formerly Infusionsoft — yes, the rebrand was necessary, "Infusionsoft" always sounded like a healthcare company) is a different beast from everything else here.
 It's not just a CRM — it combines contact management, marketing automation, email campaigns, appointment booking, and invoicing in one platform.
 For service businesses like coaches, consultants, or home service companies, that combination can genuinely replace four or five separate subscriptions.

-The pricing model is different too: it's based on contacts and users rather than per-seat-only, which changes the math significantly depending on your list size.
+The pricing model is different too: it's based on contacts and users rather than per-seat only, which changes the math depending on your list size.
 Run the numbers carefully before signing up.

 Key Features: